 One aim of this work was to improve the genetic counselling that we can provide to patients.
-The first application of the data is that even without functional characterization, an initial approximate, but evidence-based estimate of the risk of an associated dominant inheritance pattern can be drawn based on the location of the variant (Fig. 6A).
+The first application of the data is that even without functional characterisation an initial approximate, but evidence-based estimate of the risk of an associated dominant inheritance pattern can be drawn based on the location of the variant (Figure 6A).
 In particular, variants with dominant functional features are clustered in TM1 and variants with recessive functional features without shift in voltage dependence of activation are clustered in TM2.
-None of the variants in intracellular domains in our cohort were associated with dominant family history or dominant functional features suggesting that for heterozygous variants in intracellular domains other causes of myotonia should be excluded as a priority.
-The location-based estimate can be refined by closer investigation of the location in the 3D structure of the ClC-1 channel (Fig. 6).
-32,34 Second, once functional characterization is performed, this risk of an associated dominant inheritance pattern can be significantly refined (Fig 4).
+None of the variants in intracellular domains in our cohort were associated with dominant family history or dominant functional features suggesting that for variants in intracellular domains other causes of myotonia should be excluded as a priority.
+The location-based estimate can be refined by closer investigation of the location in the 3D structure of the ClC-1 channel (Figure 6).^{32,34} Second, once functional characterisation is performed, this risk of an associated dominant inheritance pattern can be significantly refined (Fig 4).

-Functional assessment of pathogenicity and inheritance for 95 ClC-1 variants found in 223 myotonia congenita pedigrees shows a clear correlation between recessive and dominant functional features with respective inheritance patterns of clinical symptoms.
-It provides strong support and an evidence-based guide for the use of functional analysis in the genetic diagnosis and counselling of myotonia congenita.
-Accurate diagnostic and genetic counselling may help guide the therapeutic strategies of patients with myotonia congenita.
-35
+Functional assessment of pathogenicity and inheritance for 95 ClC-1 variants found in 223 MC pedigrees shows a clear correlation between recessive and dominant functional features with respective inheritance patterns of clinical symptoms.
+It provides strong support and an evidence-based guide for the use of functional analysis in the genetic diagnosis and counselling of MC.
+Accurate diagnostic and genetic counselling may help guide the therapeutic strategies of patients with MC.35

 We believe our evidence-based guide is translatable to laboratories using the same protocols for functional analysis.
 Laboratories using different protocols will need to perform a correlation analysis between functional features and the inheritance pattern of clinical symptoms to establish their own criteria to classify the functional features.
-The data provided in this paper serve as a reference for the inheritance pattern of 95 variants to help establish such correlations.
+The data provided in this manuscript serves as a reference for the inheritance pattern of 95 variants to help establish such correlations.